 “Something has been following me,” said Lydia.
 “I smelled it from the shadows.
 Like an elf.”

 “Curious,” said the vampire, and glided forward.
-When it had approached within twenty yards, Megaera strode out and locked its gaze.
+When it had approached within twenty yards, Megaera strode out, flipped back her cloak hook, and locked its gaze.
+And instantly regretted it.
+Her will shattered and evanesced like boiling ice.
 She had only a split second to feel a crushing panic.
-Her will shattered and evanesced like boiling ice.
 Karsk’s power and antiquity drew her in helpless, bodiless, far out of her depth.

 Like a claw of irresistible steel, the vampire’s mind gripped her own, and then, unhurried, he examined her thoughts.